GalaluddinOwais/Breadth-First-Search-Rubiks-Cube-Solver/README.md

 ___
 #### Search for "unhash" in the source code:
 #### the first hashed line would show serieses of moves tested during finding the solution
-#### the other hashed line would show changes over the cube tested during finding the solution
+#### the second hashed line would show changes over the cube tested during finding the solution